 About the Artist

-Alison O. Bremner is a Tlingit artist born and raised in Southeast Alaska.
+Alison O. Marks (née Bremner) is a Tlingit artist born and raised in Southeast Alaska.
 As a child of two cultures, native and non-native, the artist brings a unique perspective to her art.
-Through humor and a variety of mediums Bremner seeks to depict the experience of the modern native.
+Through humor and a variety of mediums, Alison seeks to depict the experience of the modern native.
 Painting, woodcarving, and regalia are a few of the mediums the artist employs.

 Information included above was provided by artist at the time of application.